gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 <video src="{{site.baseurl}}/images/reverse-engineering-lunia/pygame-1.mp4" controls="" preload="metadata" loop="">
 </video>

 The next challenge was to **show the item quantities, in the lower right corner of their icons**.
-Of course, a requirement for that would be the number of characters sprites, which I still hadn't managed to find in the game files.
-With that, I decided to just screenshot them and manually create a spritesheet with Photoshop and some patience.
-Next, some more hours of work went by to build higher-level functions that drew strings of numbers in the appropriate positions.
+Of course, a requirement for that would be the fonts, which I still hadn't managed to find in the game files.
+With that, I decided to just screenshot the numerical characters and manually create a spritesheet with Photoshop and some patience.
+Next, some more hours of work went by to build higher-level functions that drew strings of numbers at the appropriate positions.

 Then, I spent some more days refining the code (and rewriting it all from scratch to apply my newly gained Pygame and OOP knowledge) and implementing some of the remaining, most obvious features: **item swapping, equipping and unequipping, stacking and splitting**, and a bunch of other small touch-ups.
 It's at those times you stop to appreciate the fine art of UI/UX development: it turns out game UIs have so many small details that we take for granted when playing but stick out like a sore thumb when you forget to implement them.